 As Charles Spurgeon said, “The more you read the Bible, and the more you meditate on it, the more you will be astonished by it!”
 Though this is true, pastor, let’s be honest.
 However fascinating and powerful the Bible is, there are some days when our heart is as cold as Yakutsk, Russia.
 When our hearts are this way, we find ourselves reading in order to check it off our “I really do love Jesus” list.
 As Christians, let alone as pastors, this is a daunting and dangerous place to be.
-Being cold towards the Word of God can lead us to disobedience, which can lead us to destruction.
+Being cold towards Bible Study in our lives can lead us to disobedience, which can lead us to destruction.

 D.L Moody once said, “The Bible will keep you from sin, or sin will keep you from the Bible.”
 Maybe your heart is in a cold state, and the Bible isn’t fresh to you.
 We can easily begin to see it as a Book to preach rather than one that feeds our soul.
 Have you ever been there?
 Perhaps you’re there now.